appcypher/wasmo/IDEAS.md

 The lift-off mode compiles the wasm binary multiple times, progressively generating a more optimised executable with each iteration.
 Right now there will only be two iterations.
 Lift-off mode requires a hand-off process that can be a bit costly.
 This mode is useful for JIT scenarios where you need the module to start as fast as possible with deferred optimization.

 We are using OrcV2 because it promises concurrent compilation and makes JITing a lot easier with support for loading and dumping object code.
-It also opens the possibility of profile-guided optimization in the future.
+It also opens up the opportunity of profile-guided optimization in the future.

 https://v8.dev/blog/liftoff